 Delta – Deep, restorative, dreamless sleep.
 Healing and rejuvenation occur during these waves.
 External awareness is suspended as you enter into the deep levels of your subconscious mind.

-The detrimental effects of living in a constant state of high stress are plentiful (ie. imbalances with hormones, heart health, immune system, etc.), and it’s more than I’ll get into for this particular article.
-In regards to brain waves specifically, I found the following information interesting.
+The detrimental effects of living in a constant state of high stress are plentiful, and when experienced long term can result in imbalances in hormones, decrease heart health, lower immune system, and more.
+High beta brain waves…

-1) HEIGHTEN SENSES: when you are operating from high beta brain waves your senses become heightened.
+1) Heightened senses: when you are operating from high beta brain waves your senses become extremely heightened.
 You are very concerned with the world outside of yourself because every cell in your body is preparing to react to a crisis.

-2) LOWER CREATIVE ABILITY: when you are living in high beta frequency all the time, it’s nearly impossible for new information to enter the nervous system because it’s not a time to learn, it’s a time to react to an emergency.
-It’s not a time to trust, grow, or create – it’s time to survive.
+2) Lowers creativity: when you are living in high beta frequency all the time, it’s nearly impossible for new information to enter the nervous system because it’s not a time to learn, it’s a time to react to an emergency.
+It’s not the time to trust, grow, or create – it’s time to survive.

-3) USE A LOT OF ENERGY: continually running the brain from a place of high frequency is not an efficient way to operate because it takes a lot of energy to do so
+3) Use a lot of energy: continually operating the brain in a state of high frequency is not efficient because it takes a lot of energy to do so.

-This is where meditation comes in.
-Engaging in meditation practices encourages your brain waves to start to move towards a slower frequency, from beta waves to more cohesive alpha and theta waves.
+This is where a meditation practice comes in comes in.
+Engaging in mindfulness practices encourages your brain waves to start to move towards a slower frequency, from beta waves to more cohesive alpha and theta waves.

-Meditating may seem intimidating, overwhelming, and even unattainable.
-I get it!!
-It’s taken me a long time to build a regular habit for mindfully sitting with my breath, and I still don’t do it every single day.
-However, I promise you this: moving beyond the overactive and analytic mind of beta brain waves and into a more suggestible, subconscious state of lower frequency brain waves is a skill that can be improved with practice.
+Meditating may seem intimidating, especially if you’ve never tried it.
+However, moving beyond the overactive and analytic mind of beta brain waves and into a more suggestible, subconscious state of lower frequency brain waves is a skill that can be improved with practice.

 In a study done at Dr. Joe Dispenza’s four day advanced workshop in 2016, 117 workshop participants had their brain waves measured via the use of electroencephalograms (EEGs).
 Over the four day workshop, participants lowered their high-range beta brain waves by an average of 124 percent and increased their delta brain waves by an average of 149 percent.
 WOW.
 Furthermore, the amount of high-range beta brain waves diminished relative to the amount of delta waves by 62 percent.
 This all happened in four days.

-Now, don’t get me wrong, these were four intensive days of meditation, visualization, and focus.
+The study above is based off of four intensive days of meditation, visualization, and focus.
 It can be difficult to envision carving out that kind of time and energy into our busy lives.
 If you have a personality for diving deeply and intensely into something, I suggest go for an experience like that!
 If you prefer to ease into a new practice, you can start slowly too.
 Even five minutes a day is plenty.
-The point is not to get down on yourself about having a hard time sitting still.
-I’ve been there myself – it can be difficult.

 There is a lot of scientific evidence that mindfulness practices can do wonders for our nervous system.
-By understanding how our body works, my hope is for all of us to feel more empowered to take action steps, no matter how small they may be.
+By understanding how our body works, we can all feel more empowered to take action steps, no matter how small they may be.